PiggyAwesome/useless/README.md

-Yo mamma is so fat that the recursive function calculating her mass causes a stack overflow
+Yo mamma so fat when God said let it be light he told your mamma to move